kkemple/scienceandmathematics.com/src/content/posts/bounded-reflexivity-and-constraint-theory.md

 ## Network Topology and Phase Transitions

 Financial networks exhibit phase transition phenomena with critical connectivity thresholds determining contagion dynamics.
 Mathematical research applying percolation theory to financial networks reveals that critical thresholds determine when localized failures escalate to systemic collapse.
+A 2024 spatial-network analysis of the 2008 financial crisis revealed that increased banking consolidation paradoxically heightened systemic fragility, demonstrating how network structure directly influences contagion dynamics.[^10]

 For sparse random networks, the percolation threshold occurs when the average degree $\langle k \rangle = 1$.
 The order parameter $P_\infty(p)$ measuring the size of the largest connected component jumps from zero to non-zero at this critical point,